-Grilli, M.D., & Ryan, L. (forthcoming).
-Autobiographical memry and the self-concept.
-In R. Lane, L. Ryan, & L. Nadel (Eds.)
+Grilli, M.D., & Ryan, L. (in press).
+Autobiographical memory and the self-concept.
+In R. Lane, L. Ryan, & L., Nadel (Eds.).
 The Neuroscience of Enduring Change: The Neural Basis of Talk Therapies.
-New York, NY: Oxford University Press U.S.A.
+New York, NY: Oxford University Press, U.S.A.

 Hou, M., Grilli, M.D., & Glisky, E.L. (in press).
 Self-reference enhances relational memory in young and older adults.
 Aging, Neuropsychology, & Cognition.

 Grilli, M.D., Bercel, J.J., Wank, A.A., Rapcsak, S.Z.
 (2018).
 The contribution of the left anterior ventrolateral temporal lobe to the retrieval of personal semantics.
 Neuropsychologia, 117, 178-187.

 Grilli, M.D., Wank, A.A., & Verfaellie, M. (2018).
 The life stories of adults with amnesia: Insights into the contribution of the medial temporal lobes to the organization of autobiographical memory.
 Neuropsychologia, 110, 84-91.

 Grilli, M.D., Woolverton, C.B., Crawford, M., & Glisky, E.L.
 (2018).
 Self-reference and emotional memory effects in older adults at increased genetic risk for Alzheimer's disease.
 Aging, Neuropsychology, & Cognition, 25, 186-199.

 Grilli, M.D.
 (2017).
 The association of personal semantic memory to identity representations: Insight into higher-order networks of autobiographical contents.
 Memory, 25,1435-1443.